AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

     ├── SimulatedAnnealing.cpp	<--Source code of the sumulated annealing.
     └── AntCollony		<--Source code of the ant collony method.
 How to compile and run:
-	Inside the make directory there is the CMakeLists.txt and another directory called lib.
+	Inside the make directory there is the CMakeLists.txt and another directory called Lib.
 If you go in the lib directory and call cmake .. the makefile will be created in the same directory along with some other files.
 After that you need to call make and the executable opt_triangulation will be created in the build directory.
 	To run the program you call "./opt_triangulation -i /path/to/input.json -o /path/to/output.json" and you can use the flag -preselected_params in order for it to automaticaly choose the method and parameters.

-How reduce_random_local works:
-	  The reduce_random_local is a mix of local search with simulated annealing.
-It starts by creating a copy of the cdt and adds a steiner point on 1/4 of its obtuse faces followed by flips.
-The point is added at the projection of a random point arround the centroid of the face on its longest edge.
-	  The first iteration of it used random points around the centroid but that was too volatile since a single point inside a face creates at least 2 new obtuse faces.
-So after testing i decided to project a single point on the longest edge.
-This way after the flips we usually have about the same number of obtuse faces but they are new and some of the other methods may work now.
-	  After the new random steiners and flips we call a local search to try and reduce the obtuse faces.
-	 Then if the obtuse faces of the copy cdt are less than the original we make them the same.
-This will loop for a number of times until either we reached 0 obtuse faces or a certain number of loops.
 How LocalSearch works:
 	Local search goes through all the obtuse faces of triangulation and for each test each of the 5 methods to see how many obtuse faces would be after adding a steiner.
 All methods use methods of the parent class constrained_triangulation in order not to trigger any unwanted flips durring the editing of the cdt.
+Each method has the option to be used to a copy of the cdt so we can test it and the actual cdt.
+Also they return the number of obtuse triangles after the steiner is applied.
 	The 5 methods are:
 		-steiner on the midpoint of the longest edge -steiner on the projection of the obtuse angle